-I have supervised more than 45 graduate (Masters and Doctoral) students, and 9 of whom have won University or Senate medals for their outstanding research demonstrated in their theses.
+I have supervised almost 60 graduate (Masters and Doctoral) students, and this includes the ones I am currently supervising.
+9 of these students have won University or Senate medals for their outstanding research - as demonstrated by their theses.

 I was the Electrical Engineering Gold Medal Winner for the year 1977, at the Indian Institute of Science, Bangalore, India, for being the best graduating student.